 W: I understand that.

 M: Yeah, but sometimes it's good to switch a mobile off.
 For example, me, I never take it on holiday.
 Even as a manager I don't need to have it on me all the time.
 My colleagues don't agree.
-But I guess every manager should teach their workers what to do in their absence.
+But I guess every manager should teach their workers to know what to do in their absence.

 W: Well, my car's in that shopping centre.
 We can walk there and then I can give you a lift to Maple Street.